amanverma-765/KMPExperiments/README.md

 # Experiments with kotlin & compose multi-platform
-This project contains a set of experiments of things made with Jetpack Compose.
+This project contains a set of experiments of things made with Compose & Kotlin Multi-Platform.

 ***Note:***  Only tested on android and desktop